-14. Rahhal
+15. Rahhal Initiative

 Safa is proud to be accepted by KHDA as a Rahhal school.
-Students that require a bespoke plan for their education and require a significant percentage of their education to be completed off site or at an alternative provision may register as a Rahhal student.
+Students who require a bespoke plan for their education and would benefit from a significant percentage of their education to be completed off-site, or at an alternative provision, may register as a Rahhal student.

-15.Distance Learning
+16. Distance Learning